MicrosoftDX/AuthBot/README.md

 3.1.2 - Updates to use signin card, workaround for the resumption cookie introduced in the latest BotBuilder version, small fixes

 3.6.3 - Updated to latest BotBuilder (3.8.1) and the login method has made protected virtual so folks can override it as needed

+3.6.5 - Updated to latest BotBuilder (3.13.0.3).
+Added support for email by removing one of the message, specific explation in email.
+Added regex to extract the magic number so support in email as well as Teams can work when you have reach text sent or more text (it does happen when you answer email)